borekl/spam/README.md

 SPAM is written in perl (collector) and JavaScript with dust templating library (web application).

+*SPAM is an internal application, so it is not very well documented.*

 # Note

 Following two headers need to be set in this way, so that the backend knows